 Kirkpatrick’s other committee appointment

 Representative Kirkpatrick was also appointed to The House Committee on Transportation and Infrastructure committee; it oversees issues affecting District One and all of Arizona, such as roads, bridges, railways, pipelines, transportation corridors, water resources and other infrastructure issues.
 Kirkpatrick’s district includes dozens of small and remote communities that need better roads, expanded broadband and modern infrastructure to achieve long-term economic stability.
-District One includes 12 tribal communities that in some regions lack basic infrastructure such as running water or electricity.
+District One includes 12 tribal communities that in some regions lack basic

 Read more about the Agriculture Committee here.